Environmental impact assessment: Criticism

+Influence

-According to Jay et al., EIA is used as a decision-aiding tool rather than decision-making tool.
-There is growing dissent about them as their influence on decisions is limited.
+EIA is generally used as a decision-aiding tool rather than decision-making tool, there is dissent that their influence on decisions is limited.
 Improved training for practitioners, guidance on bestpractice and continuing research have all been proposed.

+Pope Francis notes in his 2015 encyclical letter, Laudato si', that environmental impact assessments "should be part of [a project] process from the beginning", as there are dangers if they are only addressed "after the drawing up of a business proposition or the proposal of a particular policy, plan or programme".

+Scope

 EIAs have been criticized for excessively limiting their scope in space and time.
 No accepted procedure exists for determining such boundaries.
-The boundary refers to ‘the spatial and temporal boundary of the proposal’s effects’.
+The boundary refers to 'the spatial and temporal boundary of the proposal's effects'.
 This boundary is determined by the applicant and the lead assessor, but in practice, almost all EIAs address only direct and immediate on-site effects.

 Development causes both direct and indirect effects.
 Consumption of goods and services, production, use and disposal of building materials and machinery, additional land use for activities of manufacturing and services, mining and refining, etc., all have environmental impacts.
 The indirect effects of development can be much higher than the direct effects examined by an EIA.
 Proposals such as airports or shipyards cause wide-ranging national and international effects, which should be covered in EIAs.

 Broadening the scope of EIA can benefit the conservation of threatened species.
 Instead of concentrating on the project site, some EIAs employed a habitat-based approach that focused on much broader relationships among humans and the environment.
 As a result, alternatives that reduce the negative effects to the population of whole species, rather than local subpopulations, can be assessed.